ShiyuFan0820/CSLearningNote/BasicLearning/Basic_4_memory_stack_and_heap.md

 # Memory Stack and Heap

 When the program is running, data must be stored in memory temporarily.
 How much memory a piece of data requires, where it is stored, and how it is stored all depend on the type of data.
-The running program uses two memory regions to store data -- memory stack and memory heap.
+In memory management there are two memory areas to store data -- memory stack and memory heap.

 ## What is Memory Stack and How it Operates

-Memory stack is one of the memory regions to store information temporarily when the program is running.
+Memory stack is one of the memory areas to store information temporarily when the program is running.
 Memory stack has two operations -- push and pop.
-Push is that when has a chains of function calls, a stack frame will be created for each function, the arguments and variables inside the stack must have it's size known at compile time and follow the rules of FILO (first in last out) or LIFO (last in first out).
-When reaches the end of the function, the stack frame will be popped out, the function will be end and return the values, all variables will be destoryed, this means in stack the cleanup is automatic when the function returns the value.
-The size of the stack is daynamic but it has a fixed upper limit.
+Push is that when has a chains of function calls, a stack frame will be created for each function, the new frame will be added on the top of the previous frame, the arguments and variables inside the stack must have it's size known at compile time and follow the rules of FILO (first in last out) or LIFO (last in first out).
+When the function completes, it's stack frame will be popped out, this means in stack the cleanup is automatic when the function returns the values.
+The size of the stack is daynamic but it has a fixed upper limit which is predefined at compile time.

 **Example of  FILO (first in last out) or LIFO (last in first out):**